 There are many ways to create a budget, but if you're new to the whole thing you might consider using a budgeting app.
 These apps can do a lot of the math and expense tracking for you, which leaves you with more time and energy to focus on actually saving money.
 We're going to take a look at a few of the most popular budgeting apps.

-Mint is probably the most comprehensive free budgeting tool out there.
+Mint is one of the most comprehensive free budgeting tools out there.
 After you've given it permission to look at your bank transactions, Mint automatically sorts your expenses into categories like groceries, restaurants, and bills.
 This helps you understand exactly what you're spending money on, which should also make it easier to decide which expenses to cut.
 Once you've decided how much you want to spend, you can set a detailed budget with limits on each spending category.